Mahum123/UnbiasedNets/ReadMe.md

-# *UnbiasedNets*:A Dataset Diversification Framework for Bias Alleviation in Robust Neural Networks
+# *UnbiasedNets*:A Dataset Diversification Framework for Robustness Bias Alleviation in Neural Networks

+Please refer to or cite the following publication:
+M. Naseer, B. S. Prabakaran, O. Hasan, M. Shafique, “UnbiasedNets: A Dataset Diversification Framework for Robustness Bias Alleviation in Neural Networks”, Springer - Machine Learning (Special Issue on Safe and Fair Machine Learning).

 ## Requirements:
-The following softwares and packagges are required to run *UnbiasedNets*
+The following softwares and packages are required to run *UnbiasedNets*
 * Matlab (versions tested with: R2017b, R2019a)
 * Python (versions tested with: 3.7.6, 3.7.9, 3.8.8)
 * GCC (versions tested with: 4.8.5 - *version 9.3.0 is not compatible with the current generation of UnbiasedNets*)